The challenges facing spine surgery

 Surgeons face relentless pressure to operate faster, turn cases around quicker, and maximize OR throughput — yet every unnecessary delay makes that impossible.

-- Frequent C-arm repositioning interrupts surgical workflow
+- Frequent C-arm (or other imaging modalities) repositioning interrupts surgical workflow and may increase risk of infections

 OR Time Lost – Calculators